camunda/camunda-bpm-examples/dmn-engine/dmn-engine-java-main-method/README.md

 ### Bootstrap the DMN Engine in a Main Method

-The Java Class [DishDecisionMaker.java] has a main method which bootstraps the DMN Engine using the default configuration:
+The Java Class [DishDecider.java] has a main method which bootstraps the DMN Engine using the default configuration:

 ```java